 Mum had really long hair when she was in her teens, but when she was about 18, she thought it was time to get it cut as it was a lot of hard work to maintain.
-She went to the hairdresser which was located on Lonsdale Street, just past the Stone Bridge and off it went.
+She went to the Dandy Beauty Salon which was located in Foster Street, Dandenong and off it went.
 There is a photo that shows the hairdresser cutting it and it was even put onto the front page of 'The Dandenong Journal' on 9th January, 1963.
 Unfortunately they spelt Mum's name and her address wrong.
 She kept her locks for quite a while and I remember she showed me once, but it's now gone or so she says.
 Mum told me as she took the walk to the Salon she had to walk past the Hammond Road Bridge and there were workmen there staring at her admiring her long locks, but after she walked back after her hair was all gone, they stared at her differently like what did you do.
 Mum had thought the same and was devasted that her beautiful hair was gone.

 Some of the other photos are from a camera Mum had bought herself with money she had saved.
 She bought it from a Pharmacy that was near the corner of Lonsdale and Foster Street, Dandenong.
 It could have been Titcher's Pharmacy.
 My boys, Sam and Luke were pretty impressed thinking that their Nonna had invented the 'selfie' judging by one of these photo's as it was taken over 50 years ago.